nmshd/documentation/_docs_use-cases/use-case-transport-download-file.md

 {% include properties_list.html %}

-Download the File's binary content that corresponds to the `fileId`.
-As the File is not stored/cached within the Connector, the encrypted File is downloaded from the Backbone, decrypted and returned every time this use case is called.
+This use case allows to download the [File's]({% link _docs_integrate/data-model-overview.md %}#file) binary content that corresponds to the `fileId`.
+As the File is not stored or cached within the Connector, the encrypted File is downloaded from the Backbone, decrypted and returned every time this use case is called.
+An [uploaded own File]({% link _docs_use-cases/use-case-transport-upload-own-file.md %}) can be downloaded by this use case in any case.
+However, a File from a peer must first be [loaded]({% link _docs_use-cases/use-case-transport-load-file.md %}) before its actual content can be downloaded.

 ## Parameters